Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Tokyo' s warm springtime temperature proves to be the perfect setting for outdoor activities.
 And if you're visiting with the little ones at home, then Tokyo Dome City is a must-see destination.

-It is an urban amusement park, where children and the whole family can have fun for hours.
+This is an urban amusement park, where kids and the whole family can have hours of fun.

-Admission to this park is free, as is access to the water jets, so children can play underwater as much as they want.
+Admission to this park is free, as is access to the water jets, so kids can play underwater as much as they want.

 Practical Information